 Practicing at Home

-Establishing rituals at home and at work help transform our relationship to our surroundings and introduce the spirit of Zen to our joys and our struggles.
-Buddhist rituals turn the mind towards what’s most essential in any moment, and create an opportunity for new responses born of wisdom and compassion.
-The value of any ritual or practice is not found in its complexity or how much time it takes, but rather in the way it touches our heart and reminds us to let go, enter the present moment and access our deeper intention.
+Establishing rituals at home and at work helps transform our relationship to our surroundings and introduces the spirit of Zen to our joys and our struggles.
+Buddhist rituals turn the mind toward what’s most essential in any moment, and create an opportunity for new responses born of wisdom and compassion.
+The value of any ritual or practice is not found in its complexity or how much time it takes, but rather in the way it touches our hearts and reminds us to let go, enter the present moment and access our deeper intention.
 During practice periods, we take up some of these practices for a limited amount of time and notice their impact on our lives.
 Below are some suggestions to newcomers.

 Zazen – Setting up a particular dedicated meditation space in your home with a cushion/bench or chair can remind you to sit regularly.
-Many practitioners will sit daily in the morning for 30 – 40 minutes, but when you are beginning, even 5 – 10 minutes can be transformative.
+Many practitioners will sit daily in the morning for 30 to 40 minutes, but when you are beginning, even 5 to 10 minutes can be transformative.
 Daily consistency is more important than longer less frequent meditations.

 Altars – Setting up a traditional home altar with a central image, flowers on the left and a candle on the right, symbolizes our central concern and reminds us of the sacred.
 Common statues or pictures include the Buddha, Kanzeon, or Manjushri, but also may include a beautiful stone or another inspiring guide.
 Offering incense, flowers, or food and bowing to the altar are ways we pay respect to our own inherent awakened mind.